open-contracting/standard/standard/docs/en/schema/records_reference.md

 # Record Reference

-Whereas there can be multiple releases concerning a given contracting process, there should be a single **record** for each ocid at a given time, consolidating all the available releases about the contracting process.
+Whereas there can be multiple releases about a contracting process, there should be a single **record** per contracting process, aggregating all the releases available for the contracting process.

 A record **must** contain: